sk8997/LoanBot/README.md

 ## Description

 The Loan Bot project represents a significant improvement over conventional loan application methods.
-By utilizing advanced machine learning models, this method outperforms traditional methods in accurately predicting a user's salary and risk of default on loan, leading to a more customized and reliable loan amount recommendation.
+By utilizing machine learning models, this method outperforms traditional methods in accurately predicting user's isk of default on loan, leading to a more customized and reliable loan amount recommendation.
 This innovative approach has the potential to revolutionize the loan application process and enhance financial decision-making.

 ## Features

 - Interactive chat interface to guide the user through the loan application process
-- Machine learning models to predict a user's salary and risk of default on loan
+- Custumized interest rate on a loan
 - MySQL database for storing user information and loan recommendations
+- Configurable sensitivity to default risk
 - User-friendly and intuitive design
 - Improved loan application process over traditional methods

 ## Installation

-To install the Loan Bot project, please follow these steps:
+To install the Loan Bot, please follow these steps:

 1. Clone the project repository